MuMech/MechJeb2/.github/ISSUE_TEMPLATE/LOCALIZATION_SUPPORT.md

 labels:  "User cannot follow instructions"
 ---

-ANY LOCALIZATION ISSUES WILL BE CLOSED.
+Any localization issues will be closed.

-ANY LOCALIZATION PRs WILL BE MERGED.
+Any localization PRs will be MERGED.

-PLEASE JUST SUBMIT A PR.
+Please, just submit a PR.